Coping with a disaster takes time but how much time changes depending on the individual. We share some insights and coping tips to support you.

 Experiences like this can make survivors feel like they’ve been abandoned by the authorities.
 It can compound grief and create intense feelings of fear, frustration, anger, and confusion.

 An essential tool for emotional recovery from stressful and traumatic experiences is social connection.
-Griefline offers connection through our free telephone helpline and online forums.
-If you have experienced an extreme weather event, it might help to share your story on our Have you been affected by a disaster? forum.
+Griefline offers connections through our free telephone support and online forums.

 How to cope after a natural disaster

 Speaking to someone about your experiences can help you process what’s happened to you.
 At Griefline, our trained and skilled volunteers can support you during this time and help you navigate your feelings.
 We offer a free helpline to work with you in exploring all the aspects of your loss and grief and reconnect you with your own capabilities and strengths.
 You can call our toll-free number Monday to Friday from 8am to 8pm (AEST) or book a grief support call on a date or time that suits you.

 As well as speaking to a professional, there are other strategies to help you cope with your feelings after experiencing a natural disaster.

 It may feel like your community is torn apart but there is unity in experiencing the same catastrophic conditions.
 We know that seeking and accepting resources and support early helps your recovery.
 Band together and reach out to those